Friday, 8 August 2025

 3. Does the content clearly state that I can be trusted?

-4. Do I come across as an authentic professional?
+4. Do I come across as authentic and transparent?

-In developing a connecting strategy, keep in mind that your LinkedIn network makes a statement about you.
-New connections will browse your network to get a sense of your influence within your industry and community.
+You have the option to allow visitors to browse your connections or not.
+When developing a strategy, keep in mind that your connections also make a statement about you.
+Visitors will browse your network to get a sense of your influence within your industry and community through the people you know.

 Other important elements include;

-Ø A photo or graphic image header that speaks to branding and context
+Ø A photo or graphic header that makes a statement

-Ø A quality headshot focusing on the eyes
+Ø A bio headshot focusing on the eyes

 Ø A summary that is short and to the point